karatelabs/karate/karate-netty/README.md

 |__________|       | (Provider) |
                    |____________|
 ```
-We use a simple example of a Java 'consumer' which makes HTTP calls to a 'Payment Service'. `GET`, `POST` and `DELETE` have been implemented in the service (provider).
+We use a simple example of a Java 'consumer' which makes HTTP calls to a 'Payment Service'. `GET`, `POST`, `PUT` and `DELETE` have been implemented in the service (provider).

 | File | Flow | Description |
 | ---- | ---- | ----------- |